 Hayley & James’ New York City wedding elopement was incredibly special and was a pleasure to capture as their wedding videographer in New York.
 Wedding preparations were held at Hotel Le Meridien on 57th Street, on the 28th floor with stunning views that completely blew me away when I walked in.
 You could see Central Park in all its glory, surrounded by the urban jungle of Manhattan.
 Though the weather was grey, it certainly didn’t dampen the wedding spirit as the mist and rain inadvertently added that alluring mystical element to the atmosphere.
 It was a picture-perfect setting for their destination wedding.

-Hayley and James met for the first look on 57th Street, just outside their hotel, it was a great moment and I loved how bystanders just passed by as they pottered on in the hustle of everyday New York City life.
-We then met up with the rest of the wedding party; their New York wedding was an intimate number of around 30 people, all of which had headed over from the UK.
+Hayley and James met for the first look just outside their hotel.
+It was a momentous moment and I loved how bystanders just passed by as they pottered on in the hustle and bustle of New York City life.
+We then met up with the rest of the wedding party; their New York wedding was an intimate number of around 30 people, all of which had come from the UK.

-Being the passionate wedding videographer that I am, I had done a bit of a recce of Manhattan and had found the most perfect portrait spot on a crossing next to central park.
-The crossing was always on ‘Walk’ so it made it really easy to safely position Hayley & James with a beautiful symmetrical shot of the towering skyscrapers in the background.
+Being the passionate wedding videographer that I am, I had done a bit of a recce of Manhattan a few days earlier and had found the most perfect portrait spot on a crossing next to Central Park.
+The crossing was always on ‘Walk’, so it made it easy to safely position Hayley & James with a beautiful symmetrical shot of the towering skyscrapers in the background.
 (See the video for the shot; it was literally my favourite one of the day!)

 are you planning a wedding in new york?